corkami/formats/image/gif89a.md

 `#87a;1;0,320,200,4,0;0,640,200,2,2;0,640,350,4,2<CR>`

-ENTER GIF GRAPHICS MODE
+## Enter GIF graphics mode

 Two sequences are currently defined to invoke an interactive GIF decoder into action.
 The only difference between them is that different output media are selected.
 These sequences are:

-`ESC[>1g` Display GIF image on screen `0x1B 0x5B 0x3E 0x31 0x67`
+- `ESC[>1g` / `0x1B 0x5B 0x3E 0x31 0x67`: Display GIF image on screen

-`ESC[>2g` Display image directly to an attached graphics printer.
-The image may optionally be displayed on the screen as well. `0x1B 0x5B 0x3E 0x32 0x67`
+- `ESC[>2g` / `0x1B 0x5B 0x3E 0x32 0x67`: Display image directly to an attached graphics printer.
+The image may optionally be displayed on the screen as well.

 Note that the 'g' character terminating each sequence is in lowercase.

-INTERACTIVE ENVIRONMENT
+## Interactive Environment

 The assumed environment for the transmission of GIF image data from an interactive application is a full 8-bit data stream from host to micro.
 All 256 character codes must be transferrable.